Forest officer

 What's it like?

-You would look after an area of forest to produce timber and conserve the woodland environment.
+As a forest manager, you'd look after an area of forest to produce timber and conserve the woodland environment.

-You’d plan the planting and harvesting activities in the forest.
+It'd be your job to plan the planting and harvesting activities in the forest.
 You’d lead a team of forestry workers and supervise their work.

 You would:

-- Survey and inspect trees and sites
+• survey and inspect trees and sites

-- Plan, monitor and evaluate habitat management
+• plan, monitor and evaluate habitat management

-- Manage the maintenance of machinery and equipment
+• manage the maintenance of machinery and equipment

-- Maintain records of work
+• maintain records of work

 Depending where you work you may manage an individual site and report to a head forester who oversees work in several woodlands.

-You might also require land management skills.
+You might also need land management skills.

 Working conditions